fwqefwqef/ChronoArkMods-windy/README.md

 (Go to BepInEx -> config -> open in Notepad: org.windy.chronoark.cardmod.randomskillmod.cfg)

+# [Boss Rush Mode]

+Despawn all regular encounters and give their rewards at the start of the stage.

+Extra Settings

+Easy Crimson Wilderness: Receive ??? for free in Bloody Park 1.
+Receive 2 less Soulstones, remove starting gold, and remove guaranteed shop key in Misty Garden 2 and Bloody Park 1.

 # [Fox Orb Genderlock Removal]

 Fox Orb can be used on male characters.